sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 ### Deprecations

 A number of SassColor getters only make sense for [legacy color space], and so are being deprecated for `channel`.
+This deprecation is called `color-4-api`.

 * `red`
 * `green`